Oral Histories from the Berkshire County NAACP

 - Be sure to stay up to date with the Berkshire County Branch of the NAACP

-- Judith Monachina, Director of the Housatonic Heritage Oral History Center at Berkshire Community College
+- Judith Monachina, Director of the Housatonic Heritage Oral History Center at Berkshire Community College, who coordinated the project

 - Dennis Powell, president of the Berkshire County NAACP

-- Len Kates, member of the NAACP and liaison to the project
+- Len Kates, member of the NAACP, who spearheaded the project worked as liaison

 - The Berkshire County NAACP